Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Optimization Fundamentals

 \item - Iterative optimization-based inference rules are also highly interpretable.
 Each iteration has a clear mathematical meaning and can be analyzed to reveal how information is refined from one step to the next.
 This interpretability enables one to explicitly monitor the intermediate features exchanged across iterations, which often correspond to progressively improved estimates of the desired decision.
 Such transparency allows practitioners to reason about the algorithm’s operation, convergence, and sensitivity to parameters.

 \item - Iterative optimizers are inherently scalable.
 Once an update rule is established, it can be applied seamlessly to problems of different dimensions, i.e., for varying signal sizes~$n$ and measurement dimensions~$m$.
-This dimension-agnostic nature facilitates the use of the same optimization-based inference mechanism across a broad range of problem instances without requiring any retraining or structural modification. \end{enumerate}
+This dimension-agnostic nature facilitates the use of the same optimization-based inference mechanism across a broad range of problem instances without requiring any retraining or structural modification.
+While scalability is not unique to optimization-based inference (e.g., convolutional or graph neural networks can also operate across varying spatial or graph dimensions), optimization-derived update rules are often inherently dimension-agnostic, allowing the same solver structure to be directly applied to problem instances of different sizes without architectural modification. \end{enumerate}

 While Properties \ref{itm:Optimality}-\ref{itm:Scalability} make optimization-based inference rules highly appealing, their practical deployment in real-world applications often encounters several challenges.
 These include: \begin{enumerate}[label={C\arabic*}] \item - The objective guiding the inference rule is typically a surrogate of the true performance goal.
 For example, while the mathematical formulation of super-resolution as sparse recovery yields a tractable optimization problem, it may not fully capture the complex process of reconstructing high-resolution content from low-resolution, distorted measurements.
-Consequently, the optimal solution to the surrogate objective may not directly correspond to optimal task performance in practice.
+Consequently, the solution to the surrogate objective may not directly correspond to optimal task performance in practice.

 \item - Even when the surrogate objective adequately models the intended task, it is often further relaxed to ensure tractability.
 For instance, the use of $\ell_1$-norm regularization to promote sparsity constitutes a convex relaxation of the nonconvex $\ell_0$ constraint that truly represents sparsity.
 Such relaxations are crucial for computational feasibility but can compromise fidelity to the original problem and increase sensitivity to the choice of the objective parameters~$\ObjParam$.